 Built in 1635 for Zanobi Lioni, an influential Italian financier at the court of Marie de Médicis, this monument illustrates the magnificence of Italian Renaissance villas.
 Its architecture is complemented by a shell-mosaic nymphaeum, inspired by Antiquity, which today represents one of the last of its kind in France.

 Over the centuries, the Château d'Auvers has seen a number of owners, each leaving their mark, transforming the building and its grounds into a place steeped in history.
-In 1987, the Château was acquired by the Département du Val d'Oise, and since 1997, it has been listed on the supplementary inventory of historic monuments.
+In 1987, it was acquired by the Département du Val d'Oise, and since 1997, it has been listed on the supplementary inventory of historic monuments.

-The mural frescoes, discovered on the walls of a former salon, add a further layer to the château's artistic wealth.
+Mural frescoes, discovered on the walls of a former salon, add a further layer to the château's artistic wealth.
 Dating from the late 17th century, these works have been carefully restored, revealing battle scenes and landscapes painted in trompe-l'œil, demonstrating a remarkable mastery of this artistic technique.

 In short, the Château d'Auvers is an exceptional place where history, art and nature come together to offer a rich and diverse cultural experience.
 Whether you're a history buff, an art enthusiast or looking for fun activities for the kids, it's the ideal setting for making wonderful discoveries.
-And don't forget that visits to the park and gardens are free, so why not take a stroll?
+And don't forget that visits to the park and gardens are free of charge, so why not take a stroll?

 Prices

-Adulte: €14
+Adulte: €12

 Recommended age